-16 Northwest Territories, supra note 10, r.
+Northwest Territories, supra note 11, r.
 22(k).

-17 For example, Manitoba provides for applications where a statute "authorizes an application, appeal or motion to the court and does not require the commencement of an action" and Nova Scotia refers to enactments which permit commencement by "originating application, originating motion, originating summons, petition, or otherwise."
+19 For example, Manitoba provides for applications where a statute "authorizes an application, appeal or motion to the court and does not require the commencement of an action" and Nova Scotia refers to enactments which permit commencement by "originating application, originating motion, originating summons, petition, or otherwise."

-[18] There is a degree of simplicity obtained by not having to file an originating document.
-However, if notice to an opposing party is required, an originating notice will eventually need to be filed.
-It is not clear why there would be a particular need for court directions in this context.
-It seems likely that any degree of simplicity provided by the procedure is outweighed by the complexity of an alternative method for commencing proceedings.
+[19] There is arguably a degree of simplicity obtained by not having to file an originating document.
+However, if notice to an opposing party is required, an originating notice will eventually need to be filed, and the two-stage process (of seeking court direction and then proceeding by originating notice) makes the procedure more complex than simply proceeding by originating notice.
+It is also not clear why there would be a particular need for court directions in this context.
 The Committee is of the view that the special application procedure should not be retained.
 An application under a statute or regulation that authorizes the court to issue a certificate or make any direction or order (otherwise than in an action) and does not provide a procedure for the application, should be commenced by originating notice.